Managed Cyber Governance for Regulated Service Firms

 • Borealis runs the cadence, meetings, and evidence follow-up

-• Decision trails and exports stay maintained year-round
+• Decision trails and reviewer handoffs stay maintained year-round

 • Your team approves outcomes instead of rebuilding under pressure